 Introduction / History

 The Raigar or Reger are a subgroup of the large Chamar peoples.
-The Chamars have very little status since they deal with leather in a land where the cow is sacred.
-They make belts, shoes and handbags from leather.
+The Chamars have very little status since they traditionally have dealt with leather in a land where the cow is sacred.
+They make belts, shoes and handbags from leather, but also have a substantial trade in harvesting saltpetre (potassium nitrate) from the sea.
 Their name comes from the Sanskrit word for "leather worker."
 Like other Chamars, the Raigar are seen as being outside or beneath the four main castes of Hinduism.
 They are a Scheduled Caste meaning that they are eligible for public jobs and special consideration for university admissions.
-Unfortunately, illiteracy is high among the Raigar especially in their women.
+The Raigar have recently made major advances insofar as literacy is concerned.

 Where Are they Located?

 The primary language of the Raigar is Hindi.
 They also speak other regional languages.
 Many Christian resources are available in Hindi including a complete Bible and the JESUS Film.

 Though other Chamar communities live throughout India, the Raigar subgroup lives in Rajasthan, a state in northwestern India.